Updated September 14, 2020

 Taking its cues from the Japanese manga and film series Lone Wolf and Cub, it also introduced “The Child” – a 50-year-old infant and member of Jedi Master’s Yoda race, with a strong connection to the Force.
 Viewers gravitated to The Child so quickly, it caught the usually nimble Disney off guard – there was no “Child” merchandise at launch and the company is still trying to convince people the character is not “Baby Yoda.”
 But the way the character drove internet conversation proved the series was working and, luckily, a second season was already in production before the first episode streamed on Disney+’s launch day.

 Clearly, you cannot have The Mandalorian without Din Djarin and The Child.
 But beyond the key “clan of two,” we also know Cara Dune (Gina Carano) and Greef Karga (Carl Weathers) will also return.
 And you can bet Giancarlo Esposito will return as Moff Gideon.
 He has the Darksaber, after all, and newly formed grudges with all the surviving season 1 characters.
+As Esposito recently told EW, the character will have an “iconic” battle with the Mandalorian, but may also convince him to take up some contract work for Gideon’s Imperial remnant.
+The actor also hinted his character may get some proper facetime with The Child.

 We also think it is safe to say Fennec Shand (Ming-Na Wen) will return as well.
 The shot featuring someone standing over her body was never resolved and it feels like as much as a setup for a second season story as the Darksaber cutting through Gideon’s TIE Fighter.